SOLIHULL AUTISM ASSESSMENT SERVICE

 How can I be confident of the clinicians' skills and expertise?

 We aim to see clients for their first appointment within one month of an enquiry being made and it then takes up to six weeks to complete the diagnostic assessment and receive the full report.
-There are some exceptions to this; school holidays, for example, will cause a delay.
+There are some exceptions to this; school holidays and Christmas, for example, may cause a delay.

 Do I have to attend an initial consultation if I'm sure I want to go ahead with the full diagnostic assessment?